HELPING PLAYERS THINK: EFFECTIVE TRAINING SESSION DESIGN

 Experiential Learning has been shown to have greater effects on long-term growth and enjoyment than other methods.

-In this six hour course, I will cover everything you need to deliver the develop possible training environment for your players.
+In this five hour course, I will cover everything you need to deliver the best possible training environment for your 9v9 players.